When to Seek Treatment – Plano, TX

 If you’re unsure when it’s best to get in to see an orthodontist near me, be mindful of the following changes or developments that can occur:

 No matter the type of bite you have (i.e., overbite, underbite, crossbite, open bite, dental midlines), the longer you wait to seek treatment, the greater your risk for serious problems.
 From chronic jaw pain to wear and tear on your tooth enamel, your smile can leave you uncomfortable both physically and emotionally.
-Fortunately, Dr. Jones and our team at Willow Bend Orthodontics can review your smile and facial structure to determine which orthodontic solution is right for you.
+Fortunately, Dr. Jones, Dr. Hanson and our team at Willow Bend Orthodontics of Plano can review your smile and facial structure to determine which orthodontic solution is right for you.
 With the help of braces, we can bring your bite into proper alignment and alleviate the mounting pressure placed on your teeth and jaw.

 Spaces Between Your Teeth